 Activity 3: Carry out one dedicated call for proposals for “swift small grants” of up to EUR 50,000.
 The call will be launched in the 3 Regions where the ORs are located (Amazonia – Caribbean – Indian Ocean) with the aim to empower and strengthen local stakeholders, including civil society organisations committed to local development, biodiversity conservation and sustainable use of ecosystem services in the ORs.

-More information will be soon available on a BEST RUP web portal.
+More information is available on the BEST RUP web portal.

 GOVERNANCE AND IMPLEMENTATION